Position: Universal Aesthetic Alignment Narrows Artistic Expression: Backgrounds and Related Works

+The risks do not arise from a single failure mode, rather, they emerge through a sequence of interconnected mechanisms, from how preferences are defined and learned, to how they are optimized and manifested in generated content.
+Below, we analyze this process across six interrelated concerns.

-\textit{Developer's or Users' Preference} The question here is whether the alignment a developer implements truly promotes genuine human-centered values (for the user's good), or if it primarily serves the developer's own benefit, such as mitigating reputation, legal, or marketing risks (developer-centered value)~\cite{guo_position_2025}.
+\textit{Developer's or Users' Preference} The process of aligning image generation systems to aesthetic preferences inevitably raises questions about whose values these objectives ultimately reflect.
+In particular, the question is whether such alignment truly promotes genuine human-centered values in service of users, or if it primarily reflects developer-centered considerations \cite{naseh_r1dacted_2025}, such as mitigating reputation, legal, or marketing risks~\cite{guo_position_2025}.
 We argue that this pre-emptive exclusion of non-mainstream outputs, driven by developer values, constitutes pre-emptive governance \cite{lazar_governing_2025}.
 This modality of power, exercised through algorithmic design, challenges the political-philosophical notion of authority and undermines relational equality by unilaterally deciding the terms of creative possibility.
 For instance, when an AI avoids generating critical art, is it protecting the company or the user?
 This practice effectively eliminates the user's resistibility—a critical democratic safeguard—by designing away the option to dissent from the system's imposed aesthetic norm.